Work of the Assembly

 Learn more about the history of the Assembly.

 The Assembly is overseen by the Northern Ireland Assembly Commission, which ensures that the Assembly has all the services, staff and structures to function.
-The staff employed by the Assembly Commission are called the Assembly Secretariat.
-The Secretariat is divided into:
+The staff employed by the Assembly Commission are divided into four Directorates:

 Northern Ireland Assembly Organisational Structure